← Back to blog index · 2026-05-10

 Related Reading

-- Bitfinex Funding vs USDe Ethena — Full Comparison
+- CeFi funding vs USDe Ethena — Full Comparison

-- Bitfinex vs Binance Earn vs OKX Earn
+- The exchange vs Binance Earn vs OKX Earn

-- Why Bitfinex Funding beats DeFi yields — the hub
+- Why CeFi funding beats DeFi yields — the hub

 Disclosure: I’m the developer of Yieldsforge.
-Aave/Compound data from defillama.com, Bitfinex from public candle data.
+Aave/Compound data from defillama.com, funding data from public candle data.
 Not investment advice.